The Event trade

-Ultimately, all boil down to the same thing – exploiting interest rate differentials.
+Ultimately, all boil down to the same thing – profiting from interest rate differentials.

 The yen has had a low, and even declining interest rate for the last two decades.
 Over the same time most western economies have gone through several economic cycles with rising and falling interest rates.
 This makes the yen a natural choice for carry trade funding.

 The other side of the yen carry trade would typically be a high yield currency of a major economy.
-Choices at the moment would be either the Australian dollar or New Zealand dollar.
+Choices for example would be either the Australian dollar, US Dollar or New Zealand dollar depending on the rates.
 See here for latest rates.